ursl/tessie/README.md

 Etymology: tessie sounds better than TC (box), for temperature cycling (box)

-## hints for compilation and running locally on a coldbox
+## Hints for compilation and running locally on a coldbox

 ```shell
 git clone git@github.com:ursl/tessie